What is Price Mgmt and How Does It Apply to Sales?

 - No Discount Controls: Uncontrolled discounting by partners.
 This erodes margins.

 - Complex Structures: Overly complicated pricing models.
-These confuse partners.
+Such models confuse partners.

 - Slow Updates: Failing to update prices quickly.
 Market changes demand agility.